 Methods of Hanging Pictures on a Brick Wall

-There are several methods that you can use to hang pictures on brick walls.
+There are several methods that you can use to hang pictures on brick walls, whether you are hanging a one picture or even making a home gallery.
 While some are invasive, such as drilling, lots of non-drilling options exist.
 This comes in handy especially in areas where permits are required before carrying out any drilling into walls of historic buildings, or in the case of strict landlords.

 Drilling is the most common method of hanging pictures on a brick wall.
 It securely works on hard brick and allows for the hanging of even heavier art pieces with the picture frame.
 To use this method, start by marking the position of your artwork.
 For lighter pictures, one anchor point at the center will suffice.
 For heavier artworks, you may need two anchor points with one towards each end.
 The aim is to keep the number of holes drilled into your brick wall to a minimum.